ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 ## Adding acceleration by replacing functions

 First, you should consider what kind of functionality your hardware provides.
-Does the processor have some modular arithmetic capabilities?
+Does the processor have some accelerated cryptographic subroutines?
 Or does your board have a full cryptographic module, securely storing keys and providing the functionality of high level cryptographic primitives?

 ### Process overview